cheran-senthil/TLE/README.md

 - **CSES** Commands related to the [CSES problemset](https://cses.fi/problemset/), such as showing leaderboards.

 ### Other cogs
-- **Starboard** Commands related to the starboard, which adds messages to a specific channel when enough users react with a `:star:`.
+- **Starboard** Commands related to the starboard, which adds messages to a specific channel when enough users react with a ⭐️.
 - **CacheControl** Commands related to data caching.

 ## Installation